-Last Updated on June 3, 2021 by Maggie Looker
+Last Updated on June 29, 2023 by Luke Feldbrugge

 FHA stands for Federal Housing Administration.
 An FHA home loan is a loan insured by the Federal Housing Administration and given by an approved lender.
 In 1934, the FHA was created to revamp the housing industry after the Great Depression.
 This organization continues to help many Americans own a home, and could do the same for you.
 Borrowers can get up to 96.5% of their total home value in a mortgage loan, and only need to pay a 3.5% down payment.